jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) is authorised under section 36B to provide the schedule and form in a format other than an electronic format.
 (3) A format prescribed under subsection (1) or (2) may relate to an employer, a class of employers, a PAYE intermediary, or a class of PAYE intermediaries and is subject to the conditions specified by the Commissioner, whether generally or in a particular case.

-### 36AB Electronic format of returns by portfolio investment entity
+### 36AB Electronic return requirements for multi-rate PIEs
-(1) The Commissioner must prescribe one or more electronic formats in which a return required under section 57B must be furnished by a portfolio tax rate entity or portfolio investor proxy.
-(2) A format prescribed under subsection (1) is subject to the conditions specified by the Commissioner, whether generally or in a particular case.
+The Commissioner must prescribe 1 or more electronic formats in which a return required under section 57B must be provided by a multi-rate PIE or a proxy for an investor in the PIE.
+The Commissioner may specify conditions relating to the format, either general or in a particular case.

 ### 36B Other formats of employer monthly schedule
 (1) Despite section 36A(1), the Commissioner may authorise an employer that is required to furnish the employer monthly schedule in electronic format to furnish the schedule in a format that is not electronic if the employer's accounting system is incapable of providing the employer monthly schedule in a prescribed electronic format.